Schedule and timeline

 The BLM and WAPA sought agency and public input on potential issues to be addressed in the EIS.
 Based on this input, the BLM and WAPA analyzed the proposed route for the transmission line and reasonable alternatives to that route.
 After issuing a Draft EIS for review and addressing comments on that draft in 2013, the agencies issued a Final EIS in 2015.
 A Record of Decision was issued by BLM in 2016 and by WAPA in 2017.
-Construction of the project will require two to three years, allowing the TWE Project to be in service well before 2030, when California utilities must be procuring 50% of their electricity from renewable energy sources.
+The TWE Project plans to be operational before 2030, when California utilities must be procuring 60% of their electricity from renewable energy sources.

 TransWest EIS/Development Timeline Summary

 |National Grid filed a Preliminary Right-of-Way application and a Plan of Development with the Bureau of Land Management, which will prepare an EIS for the TWE Project.

 |TransWest filed amended Preliminary ROW application with BLM.